Quansight/Quansight-website/apps/labs/posts/numpy-thread-safe-test-suite.md

 Nothing wrong with old code if it still works of course!
 Unfortunately, this feature is currently incompatible with pytest-run-parallel and how it handles running tests under multiple threads.
 Depending on scope, these xunit methods run before (setup) and after (teardown) each test.
 Even if you don't define a teardown method, pytest has implicit default teardown implementation that it calls.
 This removes variables that were defined during the setup.
 When running tests under pytest-run-parallel, this teardown is called before all the threads in a thread pool can finish running the current test.
 Any test that tries to access the removed variables will fail with an `AttributeError`.

-**\*Note**: Overall, pytest isn't very thread-safe, and so a large part of the project was figuring out what to do with thread-safety issues concerning the usage of these setup methods and thread-unsafe fixtures.
-However, work is currently being done to improve pytest's thread-safety, as detailed in [this issue](https://github.com/pytest-dev/pytest/issues/13768) on pytest's repo.\*
+_**Note:** Overall, pytest isn't very thread-safe, and so a large part of the project was figuring out what to do with thread-safety issues concerning the usage of these setup methods and thread-unsafe fixtures.
+However, work is currently being done to improve pytest's thread-safety, as detailed in [this issue](https://github.com/pytest-dev/pytest/issues/13768) on pytest's repo._

 #### Solution